appscode/blog/content/post/introducing-panopticon/index.md

   terminationPolicy: WipeOut
 ```

-From the above MongoDB instance, the first metrics `kubedb_mongodb_info` in MetricsConfiguration will collect some basic information and will set them as labels.
+From the above MongoDB instance, the first metrics `kubedb_mongodb_created` in MetricsConfiguration will collect the MongoDB resource creation time in unix. the second one, `kubedb_mongodb_info` in MetricsConfiguration will collect some basic information and will set them as labels.
 As Prometheus metrics must contain a metrics value, we set the value as 1 here.

 Next metrics `kubedb_mongodb_status_phase` is more interesting.
 This metrics will represent the MongoDB instance's current phase.
 The interesting part here, MongoDB instance can have six different phases called 'Ready', 'Critical', 'NotReady' etc. So, to understand the MongoDB instance's current phase properly, we need metrics for all of those phases.

 To handle this type of scenario, there is one field in MetricsConfiguration called 'states' which holds the label key and all possible label values.
-It also contains the corresponding configuration to find the value of the metrics. `metricsValue` can have three different fields.
-One is `value` which denotes the direct value of that metrics like the first metrics.
-Another one is `valueFromPath` which denotes the json path of the resource instance.
-The final one is `valueFromExpression` which is used in this metrics.
-It contains a predefined function that will take the necessary parameters from the `params` field and will calculate the value of the metrics accordingly.
-Here if the phase matches with the given phase, the 'int' function will return 1 otherwise 0.
-You'll get expression functions and their uses [here](https://github.com/kmodules/custom-resources/blob/master/apis/metrics/v1alpha1/metricsconfiguration_types.go).
+It also contains the corresponding configuration to find the value of the metrics.
+Here if the resource actual phase matches with the given phase, the 'int' function will return 1 otherwise 0.
 Finally we will have six different metrics similar to below:

 ```
 kubedb_mongodb_status_phase { ..., phase="Ready"}          1